 I wanted to share with you a few quotes from the manual that I found particularly amusing.

 So that's cool.
-Anytime I fly off the handle, throw the baby out with the bathwater or cry over spilt milk I can just look at my host family levelly and remind them in English, they had been warned.
+Anytime I fly off the handle, throw the baby out with the bathwater or cry over spilt milk I can just look at my host family levelly and remind them in English, they had been warned."Your host families have probably even been warned that you’ll be unintentionally boorish now and then and that they shouldn’t take it personally."

 Better still, there is an entire section of one manual titled: Where is the hardship?